I home-schooled my two children for 13 years. Home education was the best thing ever for us.

 - Make Lego Landmarks

 - This lovely homeschool site, "Joy in the Home," by mom Dollie has a good list of resources for using Lego in home education.

-- The Lego website has some tips for using their toys in homeschooling.
+- The Lego website has many educational resources for all ages.

 - Is Lego the best thing ever or an invention of the Devil, especially when stepped on in the dark?